cirruslabs/cirrus-ci-docs/docs/api.md

 ## Authorization

 In order for a tool to access Cirrus CI API, an organization admin should generate an access token through Cirrus CI Settings page for a corresponding organization.
-Here is a direct link to the settings page: `https://cirrus-ci.com/settings/github/<ORGANIZATION>`
+Here is a direct link to the settings page: `https://cirrus-ci.com/settings/github/<ORGANIZATION>`.
+Access tokens will allow full write and read access to both public and private repositories of your organization on Cirrus CI: it will be possible to create new builds and perform any other GraphQL mutations.
+If you only need read access to public repositories of your organizaion you can skip this step and don't provide `Authorization` header.

 Once an access token is generated and securely stored, it can be used to authorize API requests by setting `Authorization` header to `Bearer $TOKEN`.